MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 ...
 ```

-Unfortunately, there isn't any reference to DWARF bytecode on the internet, but luckily the [source code](https://codebrowser.dev/llvm/libunwind/src/DwarfInstructions.hpp.html) is clear enough to understand the functionality of each instructions.
+Unfortunately, there isn't any reference to DWARF bytecode on the internet, but luckily the [source code](https://codebrowser.dev/llvm/libunwind/src/DwarfInstructions.hpp.html) is clear enough to understand functionality of each instructions.
 And the bytecode from `readelf` isn't readable enough for me to reverse so I write a small script to print bytecode in nicer format:

 ```py
 all = open('log.txt', 'r').read().split('\n')